PretzelDAO/Bakery-Frontend/README.md

 ### Emotional Experience

-To connect the NFT experience with the real-world we rely on Chainlink Oracles to supply external data.
-We are using the AccuWeather Oracle for the weather data.
+We rely on Chainlink Oracles to supply external data to connect the NFT experience with the natural world.
+We are using AccuWeather Oracle for the weather data.
 Specifically, our background traits are linked, via a matrix, to the temperature and precipitation in Munich (near the Schlossgarden).
-We are starting with weather because, as any experienced baker will tell you, weather plays an important role in how the dough reacts during baking.
+We are starting with the weather because, as any experienced baker will tell you, weather plays a vital role in how the dough reacts during baking.

 ### Transaction Experience